GrossDesignCo/concordance-app-poc/public/scripture/psalms/psalms-23/psalms-23.englishNatural.md

 my cup, overflowing.

 Only good and steadfast-love will pursue me, all the days of my life;
-and I will sit in the house of He-Who-Is, to the length of days.
+and I will sit in the house of He-Who-Is (YHWH), to the length of days.